 Do you think your business will benefit from a brand ambassador?
-There are four types of brand ambassador programs to choose from:
+There are six types of brand ambassador programs to choose from:

-The benefit of this type of ambassador program is the versatility and direct control over your budget.
-Brands can use requirement-driven promotions across any industry, and can easily refresh the requirements to fit the overall marketing strategy.
+- Plus, brands can use requirement-driven promotions across any industry, and can easily refresh the requirements to fit their overall marketing strategy.

 An informal brand ambassador program is great for generating word of mouth and referrals.
 But without any guidance or structure, it can be hard to track and optimize where your new customers are coming from.